There’s a battle brewing in cities across the country, one with important implications for schools.

-The outreach program for parents, which offers student grades, parent-teacher interaction, day-to-day student curricula, and other online services to parents, also delivers multimedia learning programs aimed at extending learning directly into the homes of at-risk students.
+The program, called FamilyNet, offers student grades, parent-teacher interaction, day-to-day student curricula, and other online services to parents.
+It also delivers multimedia learning programs aimed at extending learning directly into the homes of at-risk students.
 Unfortunately, DeTolla says, those students who most need the program likely will not have the bandwidth to access it until the city’s wireless infrastructure is in place.

 “I’m concerned about home access to that learning material,” DeTolla said.
 “We need a larger pipeline for homes that are using [the discounted dial-up service].
 Many of the parent and student resources available through FamilyNet require a larger pipeline.”

-Federal legislation in the form of an amended version to the Telecommunications Act of 1996 could set clearer boundaries for the responsibilities and rights of cities and corporations as broadband access becomes increasingly necessary for education and economic competition.
+An amended version of the federal Telecommunications Act of 1996 could set clearer boundaries for the responsibilities and rights of cities and corporations as broadband access becomes increasingly necessary for education and economic competition.

 The Telecom Act has regulated the internet market since the law’s inception, but is now considered a roadblock to continued digital progress in the United States.
 Critics of the 10-year-old law say its provisions are old and have failed to keep up with the constant evolution of newer, more powerful communications technologies.

-In response, lawmakers on Capitol Hill have proposed amendments seeking to address the power municipal governments have in establishing broadband access.
+In response, lawmakers on Capitol Hill have proposed amendments to address the power municipal governments have in establishing broadband access.
 One bipartisan version co-sponsored by Sens.
-John McCain, R-Ariz., and Frank Lautenberg, D-N.J., seeks to amend the law to protect the rights of municipalities to deploy their own telecommunications systems, as long as anti-discrimination safeguards are in place to ensure that all applicable rules and ordinances are applied equally to municipalities themselves and competing entities.
+John McCain, R-Ariz., and Frank Lautenberg, D-N.J., would amend the law to protect the rights of municipalities to deploy their own telecommunications systems, as long as anti-discrimination safeguards are in place to ensure that all applicable rules and ordinances are applied equally to municipalities themselves and to competing entities.

 In the House, Rep. Pete Sessions, R-Texas, has proposed a bill that is an exact opposite of the McCain-Lautenberg bill.
 Called the Preserving Innovation in Telecom Act of 2005, Sessions’ bill proposes a federal barrier to “any municipal governments offering telecommunications, information, or cable services except to remedy market failures by private enterprise to provide such services.”

-That bill has been referred to the House Committee on Energy and Commerce.
-The committee recently released its own draft of proposed revisions of the Telecom Act and is holding hearings to address the debate between private broadband companies and municipal providers.
+That bill has been referred to the House Committee on Energy and Commerce, which has scheduled hearings to address the debate between private broadband companies and municipal providers.

-Until more federal guidance is available, it is likely that states and municipalities will continue to look to places like Philadelphia and elsewhere for guidance on how to approach the planning and eventual deployment of these and other large-scale communications projects.
+Until more federal guidance is available, it is likely that states and municipalities will continue to look to places like Philadelphia and elsewhere for guidance on how to approach such projects.